 Then re-assemble the heater.
 Cold weather can cause a lot of damage to water tank heaters.
 So, it is important to stay on top of the maintenance.

 #Winteriscoming and WE want you to be ready. ❄️ Pro tip for #winterizing the water system in your #RV: install a water heater bypass kit, this will avoid wasting any antifreeze on the water heater.
 Have you winterized your RV yet? #WheelEstate #RVTips #WinterCamping pic.twitter.com/6ZS910fisk

 3. Install a water heater bypass kit

 The next step to winterize your RV is to install a water heater bypass kit.
 In the winter months, you are going to have to add anti-freeze to your RV water lines.
-This is because the freezing temperatures will freeze up the water pipes.
+This is because the freezing temperatures will freeze up the water pipes and water heater.
 Then you can’t use them for anything, and it might even cause damage to them.